The beginnings of Inline Plus (2005 to 2007)

 One last look back…… Inline Plus Revisited (2019)

-To assist with the launch of the new production format, a special “look back” episode was produced.
+A special “look back” episode was produced.
 Called “Inline Plus Revisited”, the show aired the best of our stories from the 2008 series in a bumper one hour special.
 This show aired on C31 Melbourne and 44 Adelaide in early 2019.